cpq/bare-metal-programming-guide/README.md

 embedded frameworks like Cube, Keil, Arduino, and others, work.

 Every chapter in this guide comes with a complete source code which gradually progress in functionality and completeness.
-In the end, we provide bare metal template projects on different architectures, summarised in the table below.
+In the end, I provide bare metal template projects for different architectures, summarised in the table below.
 The list of projects is as follows:

 - **blinky** - classic, blink an LED and print a debug message periodically: